3 Reasons to Consider a Roth IRA Before the Tax Deadline This Year

 For those covered by a retirement plan at work, the MAGI limits for Roth IRA eligibility are significantly higher than the MAGI limits that phase-out the ability to deduct Traditional IRA contributions.

-For example, single filers are not eligible for a tax deduction on Traditional IRA contributions in 2019 if their modified adjusted gross income is $74,000 or greater.
-But if their MAGI is less than $137,000, they are still eligible for a partial Roth IRA contribution in 2019 and are eligible for a full contribution with MAGI less than $122,000.
+For example, single filers are not eligible for a tax deduction on Traditional IRA contributions in 2020 if their modified adjusted gross income is $75,000 or greater.

 The 5-year seasoning period for Roth IRAs is important for two reasons: